 - (1) a description of the activity, including the location, type of vehicle, and reason why the activity needs to occur; and - (2) a statement of all other resource consents or approvals that the applicant may require from any consent or approval authority in respect of the activity to which the application relates, and whether or not the applicant has applied for such consents; and - (3) an assessment of any actual or potential effects that the motor vehicle, motorcycle, trailer, or land yacht will have on other users or on the foreshore and on fauna and flora, and the ways in which any adverse effects may be mitigated.
-Such an assessment shall be: and - in such detail as corresponds with the scale and significance of the actual or potential effects that the activity may have on the environment; and except where the consent authority considers that there are special circumstances which justify notification or the obtaining of written approval from affected persons.
+Such an assessment shall be: and - in such detail as corresponds with the scale and significance of the actual or potential effects that the activity may have on the environment; and - prepared in accordance with the Fourth Schedule of the Act;

-- prepared in accordance with the Fourth Schedule of the Act; - (4) any other information that is necessary to understand the application.
+(4) any other information that is necessary to understand the application.